Sword, Pestilence, and Famine under Covenant Judgment

 Persistent rebellion invites escalating judgment that dismantles security, health, and provision.

-24 then I will also walk contrary to you; and I will strike you, even I, seven times for your sins.
+24 then I will act with hostility toward you, and I will strike you sevenfold for your sins.

-25 I will bring a sword upon you that will execute the vengeance of the covenant.
-You will be gathered together within your cities, and I will send the pestilence among you.
-You will be delivered into the hand of the enemy.
+25 And I will bring a sword against you to execute the vengeance of the covenant.
+Though you withdraw into your cities, I will send a plague among you, and you will be delivered into the hand of the enemy.

-26 When I break your staff of bread, ten women shall bake your bread in one oven, and they shall deliver your bread again by weight.
-You shall eat, and not be satisfied.
+26 When I cut off your supply of bread, ten women will bake your bread in a single oven and dole out your bread by weight, so that you will eat but not be satisfied.

 Persistent rebellion invites escalating judgment that dismantles security, health, and provision.